-If your goal is to gain strong communication skills and knowledge to prepare you for a broad range of jobs, then welcome to Human Communication Studies.
+If your goal is to gain strong communication skills and knowledge to prepare you for a broad range of jobs as a communication specialist, then welcome to Communication Studies.
 People talking to other people—whether by texting, teleconferencing or face-to-face—is essential to our social and personal worlds, and to the business and professional arenas.
 College graduates who have effective communication skills and knowledge of the communication process will be qualified for a variety of employment options.
-As a student of Human Communication you will enhance your skills in group collaboration and leadership, conflict management, team presentations, and adapting to communication media like email, instant messaging and cell phones.
+As a student of Communication Studies you will enhance your skills in group collaboration and leadership, conflict management, team presentations, persuasion, and adapting to communication media like social media and cell phones.
 These skills are valuable for entry-level positions and beyond in corporate training, human resources, sales, corporate and employee communications, and management as well as being in demand at non-profit organizations and agencies.

-Along with stronger communication skills, your coursework in Human Communication Studies helps you understand essential processes such as verbal and nonverbal communication, conflict, and persuasion.
+Along with stronger communication skills, your coursework in Communication Studies helps you understand essential processes such as verbal and nonverbal communication, conflict, and persuasion.
 How and why does conflict happen and why does it sometimes escalate?
 What communication strategies seem to work when trying to get others to comply with a request?
 What happens when there is no nonverbal communication such as when we are using email or writing on someone’s Facebook wall?
-These are important questions, affecting our work and personal lives, and by studying Human Communication you will learn answers to them.
+These are important questions, affecting our work and personal lives, and by focusing on Communication Studies you will learn answers to them.

-In addition to the Communication Core, students in the Human Communication Studies emphasis take:
+In addition to the Communication Core, students in the Communication Studies emphasis take: